 Explore nearby Pacific Grove and Monterey:

-On two of the times we’ve visited and stayed in Carmel, we’ve explored nearby Pacific Grove and Monterey, both of which have great food and restaurant scenes of their own.
+Both times we’ve stayed in Carmel, we’ve explored nearby Pacific Grove and Monterey, both of which have great food and restaurant scenes of their own.
 Perhaps I’m cheating by including it here, but Carmel is a really great place to stay as a base for visiting these areas, as the weather is a bit better than their foggy neighbors to the north.

 This past trip, we visited Fandango Restaurant (223 17th Street, Pacific Grove), a Mediterranean steak and seafood restaurant right in downtown Pacific Grove.
 Kevin enjoyed the surf and turf and I had their Tortellini Maison, in a pesto and cream sauce.
 On other trips, we’ve paired our visit to Carmel with other restaurants in Monterey and visits to the famous Fisherman’s Wharf and the Monterey Bay Aquarium.